 Mexico has a high level of methane emissions and CO2 emissions, both in general and per capita.
 There are no positive trends in forest area change, and, in terms of the ecological footprint on a global scale, Mexico is a debtor, demonstrating one of the lowest indicators among American countries.

-Mexico does, however, have a relatively high valuation in the Environmental Performance Index rankings (EPI) 2020, which focuses primarily on assessing the environmental performance of national governments.
-In this rating Mexico is inferior to Brazil, placing 51st out of 180 member countries but demonstrates a positive trend.
-According to The Environmental Vulnerability Index, which is based on years of observations and 50 indicators, which include for example, changing climatic characteristics or the quality of water resources, waste volumes, oil spills and other hazardous substances, etc. Mexico is 124th, and is characterized as "vulnerable".
+Mexico does, however, have a relatively high valuation in the Environmental Performance Index rankings (EPI) 2022, which focuses primarily on assessing the environmental performance of national governments.
+In this rating Mexico is ahead of Brazil, placing 73rd out of 180 member countries but demonstrates a positive trend.
+According to the Environmental Vulnerability Index, which is based on years of observations and 50 indicators, which include for example, changing climatic characteristics or the quality of water resources, waste volumes, oil spills and other hazardous substances, etc. Mexico is 124th, and is characterized as "vulnerable".

 Mexico is among the top twenty countries with the highest rate of associated petroleum gas emissions.
 In this regard, there are a number of enterprises helping to reduce associated gas emissions.
 These include projects for the reinjection of gas into the wells – offshore in the Cantarell field and onshore in Veracruz, on the territory of Tres Hermanos.